carr-matt/game-night-planner/README.md

 ## Unit Tests

-- Get all accounts -
+- Get all accounts - Matt
-- Get all favorite games -
+- Get all favorite games - Cedric
-- Get all owned games -
+- Get all owned games - Joshua
-- Add a game to favorites list -
+- Add a game to favorites list - Joe
-- Add a game to owned list -
+- Add a game to owned list - Margaret